 Why does product.variants only return 250 even though the product has 2,048?

-To understand why this matters, look at what Liquid has to do for each variant.
-For every entry in product.variants Shopify hydrates the variant ID, SKU, barcode, price, compare-at price, inventory state, weight, weight unit, all option values, the metafield namespace map, the variant image, the inventory item ID, and the fulfillment service.
-Even with aggressive caching, that is hundreds of object allocations per variant.
-Multiply by 2,048 and you are at six figures of allocations per page render before your template runs a single tag.
+Liquid is a synchronous, server-rendered template language with strict per-request CPU and memory budgets.
+For every entry in product.variants, Shopify hydrates the variant ID, SKU, barcode, prices, inventory state, weight, all option values, metafields, image, and fulfillment service.
+That is hundreds of object allocations per variant.
+At 2,048 variants you hit six figures of allocations per page render before your template runs a single tag.
+The 250-variant ceiling is a render-budget guardrail, not a data limit.

 How to detect if your store is hitting the cap